 When the final order is made, a new birth certificate is issued showing the adoptive parents as the child’s only parents from the date of birth.
 Legally, adoption replaces all the child’s birth-family relationships with those of the adoptive family.
 So if a woman adopts her grandson, his mother becomes his sister.
 In a stepparent adoption, the replaced original parent and their family are no longer legally related to the child.

 Adoption law controversy

-Many reports over the years had recommended an overhaul of the Adoption Act 1955.
-Critics were concerned that the act did not embody the principles of informed consent or pay enough attention to the rights and welfare of the child, and did not allow de facto or same-sex couples to adopt.
+Many reports over the years had recommended an overhaul of adoption legislation.
+Critics were concerned that the 1955 Act came from an outdated social context, did not embody the principles of informed consent or pay enough attention to the rights and welfare of the child, and did not allow de facto or same-sex couples to adopt.
 Nor did it provide any legal backing or safeguards for open adoption arrangements.

 Since the legalisation of same-sex marriage in 2013, married same-sex couples can adopt a child together as the Adoption Act 1955 provides for adoption by married couples or spouses.
 In 2010 the High Court ruled that the phrase 'two spouses' in the Adoption Act 1955 included heterosexual de facto couples, not just married couples.
 In 2015 another High Court ruling said that 'spouses' included same-sex de facto couples.
 However, civil unions were not included in this definition.
 These rulings sparked further calls for changes to adoption law.

 The Human Rights Review Tribunal ruled in 2016 that sections of New Zealand adoption laws were discriminatory and outdated.
 The Human Rights Commission has also advocated for reform.
 Despite these criticisms, the Adoption Act 1955 and the Adult Information Act 1985 remained in force in 2017.